charlesrichard/spring-boot-cf-service-broker-sqlserver/README.md

 Spring Boot project implementing SQL Server and Oracle databases.

-Environment variables must be set.
-Fastest way to set variables is to modify the launch files directly at: <workspace>/.metadata/.plugins/.org.eclipse.debug.core/.launches/<runasfilename>.
+Environment variables must be set to run tests.
+Set variables is to modify the launch files directly at: <workspace>/.metadata/.plugins/.org.eclipse.debug.core/.launches/<runasfilename> or create/duplicate run and debug configurations for the tests.

 ```html
 Example of these variables, for SQL Server, are below.